 If wood’s not your thing, consider cork, marmoleum or even rubber, which can all be 100 per cent natural – but always check the supply chain.

-Thousands of litres of water fall on your roof each year – so why not collect it?
-This water can be re-used for purposes such as flushing toilets, filling washing machines and watering gardens.
+Thousands of litres of rainwater fall on your roof each year – so why not collect it?
+This water can function to flush toilets, fill washing machines and water gardens.

 Consider a rainwater harvesting system that collects rainfall via a drainpipe, filters out leaves and debris, and then stores the useable water in a tank.